intel/llvm/sycl/doc/design/OffloadDesign.md

 (`-fno-sycl-device-lib=arg`) that is available to the user which needs to be provided to the wrapper to give more control over what device libraries are pulled in during the device link.

+### Post-link and SPIR-V translation

+After the device binaries are linked together, two additional steps are performed to prepare the device binary for consumption by an offline compilation tool for AOT or to be wrapped for JIT processing.

+The `sycl-post-link` tool is used after the device link is performed, applying any changes such as optimizations and code splitting before passing off to the `llvm-spirv` tool, which translates the LLVM-IR to SPIR-V.

+At this point, the SPIR-V binary is sent to the Ahead of Time compilation step to produce the final device binary or is wrapped before being linked into the final executable.

 ### Ahead Of Time Compilation